Jtop13/2D-SLAM-Computer-Science-Capstone-/readMe.md

 PIP notes from Jack Topper (2023)

-The following is my 2D-SLAM capstone project using robot PIP:
+The following is my 2D-SLAM computer science capstone project using robot PIP:

-The following is my 2D-SLAM project using robot PIP.

 In order to compile the c++ code with python3.5m run make file in this folder with: